lgrahl/saltyrtc-meta/Protocol.md

 An unanswered *ping* MUST result in a protocol error.
 A timeout of 30 seconds for unanswered *ping* messages is RECOMMENDED.

-If the 'client-auth' message contains a *key* field, it MUST be compared to the list of server public permanent keys.
+If the 'client-auth' message contains a *server_key* field, it MUST be compared to the list of server public permanent keys.
 Then:

 * If the server does not have a permanent key pair, it SHALL drop the client with a close code of 3007 (*Invalid Key*).